SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 and so it isn't possible to win the game by moving up a ladder.
 Therefore, it's safe to check for a snake or a ladder as the first action in the loop.

-At the start of the game, the player is on “square 0”.
+At the start of the game, the player is on “square zero”.
 ``board[0]`` always equals ``0`` and has no effect.

 .. testcode:: snakesAndLadders2